-The site does not lie close to any water courses and does not have a history of flooding.
-In these circumstances it is felt unlikely that it will be liable to flooding and in this regard a Flood Risk Assessment will not be required.
+Although the sites lie close to ditches and issues (to the north) they do not lie close to any major any water courses and do not have a history of flooding.
+In these circumstances it is felt unlikely that they will be liable to flooding and in this regard a Flood Risk Assessment will not be required.